Glossary

 A European Community identifier used in EU chemical substance systems.

-It is useful for EU chemical regulatory lookup, not for medical advice.
+It is useful for EU chemical lookup, not for medical advice.

 European Chemicals Agency